mitchfuku/taikoexplorer/README.md

 And you are done!
 You have the ability to go forward and backward in your migrations too.
 DO NOT DO MIGRATIONS ANY OTHER WAY.

+## Deleting the database
+DO NOT DO THIS UNLESS YOU KNOW EXACTLY WHAT YOU'RE DOING!
+YOU WILL BE DELETING THE ENTIRE DATABASE AND RESETTING IT FROM SCRATCH!
+Stop and think for one second...

+Last chance...

+Run these commands from /taikoexplorer:

+    heroku pg:reset DATABASE --confirm
+    rm taikoexplorer_db/migrations/*
+    python manage.py schemamigration taikoexplorer_db --initial
+    ./manage.py syncdb
+    ./manage.py migrate taikoexplorer_db

 ## What's Virtualenv?

 Basically, activating virtualenv creates a "virtual" environment for your